ipfs/specs/routing/DELEGATED_CONTENT_ROUTING_HTTP.md

 - Default limit: 100 providers
 - Optional query parameters
-  - `transfer` only return providers who support the passed transfer protocols, expressed as a comma-separated list of transfer protocol names such as `transfer=bitswap,filecoin-graphsync`
+  - `transfer` only return providers who support the passed transfer protocols, expressed as a comma-separated list of transfer protocol names such as `transfer=bitswap,filecoin-graphsync-v1`
   - `transport` for provider records with multiaddrs, only return records with multiaddrs explicitly supporting the passed transport protocols, encoded as decimal multicodec codes such as `transport=460,478` (`/quic` and `/tls/ws` respectively)
 - Implements pagination according to the Pagination section